CookieCrumbs19212/Bix_Password_Manager/README.md

 # Bix_Password_Manager
 ## What is Bix?
-Bix is an Account Credentials Manager.
+Bix is an Login Credentials Manager.
 It encrypts and safely stores account login credentials.

 ## Important Definitions